nsidn98/PyThor/README.md

 * Then install all relevant libraries mentioned above.
 * Then run `python -W ignore pythor/Networks/Linear/MLP/mlp.py` which will run a linear MLP on the MNIST dataset.
 * Check other examples in Networks which include Linear, Convolutional and Graph.
+* For RL algorithms check the [RL folder](https://github.com/nsidn98/PyThor/tree/master/pythor/RL). **Note:** The algorithms have been segregated according to their types.
+* The MLflow board data will be stored in `mlruns`.
+To view the mlflow board run `mlflow ui` which will open it on local host.
+This will store all the parameters used in the experiment, the metrics obtained during the experiment.
+You can add tags to each of the experiment.